groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/digital/docx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Get to Know Our Main Functions"
+    title: "Get to know our main functions"
     exclude: "digital"
     description: "We proudly support a comprehensive suite of signature options and functionalities"
     items: